swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 The replacement type of a type parameter pack is always a type pack.
 Since type parameter packs always occur inside the pattern type of a pack expansion type, we need to define what it means to perform a substitution on a type that contains pack expansion types.

 Recall that pack expansion types appear in function parameter types and tuple types.
-The comma-separated list of types that can contain a pack expansion type is called a _type sequence_.
-Substitution replaces each pack expansion type with a replacement type sequence, which is flattened into the outer type sequence.
+Substitution replaces each pack expansion type with an expanded type list, which is flattened into the outer type list.

-**Intuition:** The substituted type sequence is formed by replacing the captured type parameter pack references with the corresponding elements of each replacement type pack.
+**Intuition:** The substituted type list is formed by replacing the captured type parameter pack references with the corresponding elements of each replacement type pack.

 For example, consider the declaration: